 Your Student Snapshot is an optional Platform feature that will support the onboarding and ongoing engagement of your families with your school and Summit Learning.

 This feature will send automated text messages from your school to all of your parents with students in the Summit Learning Platform (with valid cell phone numbers) about their child’s academic coursework and progress, as well as tips to support their child academically.
-Parents will receive, on average, 2 text messages per week triggered by their student’s own academic calendar and performance.
+Parents will receive, on average, 2 text messages per week based by their student’s own academic calendar and performance.
 The messages are available in English and Spanish.
 Note: Families can opt-out of receiving communications at any time.

 In this article, you can find more information about Your Student Snapshot: